-The Utility Regulator is arranged around four directorates:
+Our organisation is arranged around four directorates and the Chief Executive's office:

-- 1. Consumer and Business Protection;
+- 1. Consumer and Business Protection:

-- 2. Price Controls:
+- Price Controls:

 - 3. Markets; and

 - 4. Networks and Energy Futures.

-We want to develop a professional and motivated workforce that is empowered to make a real difference for Northern Ireland.
+We are a professional and motivated workforce that is empowered to make a real difference for Northern Ireland.